Skip to content Accessibility statement

 Option modules

-You will also study five option modules.
-Students must take at least one module from Band A, and at least one module from Band B. In previous years, options have covered topics such as:
+You will study five option modules.
+Examples can be found below.
+Some option module combinations may not be possible.
+Students must take at least one module from Band A, and at least one module from Band B. The options available to you will be confirmed after you begin your course.

 Band A